bk-anupam/LLM_agents/RAG_BOT/README.md

 *   **Google Generative AI (Gemini):** LLM used for understanding queries, evaluating context, reframing questions, and generating answers.
 *   **Google Firestore:** Used for persistent storage of conversation threads, user settings, and agent state checkpoints.
 *   **ChromaDB:** Vector database for storing and retrieving document embeddings.
+*   **Google Cloud Storage:** For persistent, scalable backup of the vector database.
 *   **Sentence Transformers:** (via `langchain-huggingface` and `sentence-transformers`) For generating document embeddings and for reranking (CrossEncoder).
 *   **pyTelegramBotAPI:** Library for interacting with the Telegram Bot API.
 *   **Flask:** Web framework for handling Telegram webhooks.
 *   **Gunicorn:** WSGI HTTP server for running the Flask application.
+*   **Docker:** For containerizing the application, ensuring consistent environments.
+*   **Google Cloud Run:** For scalable, serverless deployment of the containerized application.
 *   **Tavily MCP:** Used for web search capabilities when local retrieval is insufficient.

 ## How It Works